visipedia/ssw60/README.md

 ### Audio
-3,861 wav files can be found in the `audio_ml/` directory.
+3,861 wav audio files can be found in the `audio_ml/` directory.
 Split and meta data information can be found in the `audio_ml.csv` file.
 All audio files have 1 channel and have been converted to a sampling rate of 22050Hz.
 All audio files have a `.wav` extension.
 The file path for an audio recording should be constructed via `audio_ml/{asset_id}.wav`.

 Example data from `audio_ml.csv`:
 |    |   asset_id |   label | split   |   samplerate |   channels |   samples |   duration_seconds |